 18 Bible verses to help you stop overthinking

-I wish I had 6 easy steps for you to stop overthinking, but I don’t.
+I wish I had 6 easy steps for you to stop, but I don’t.
 I do think there are some strategies that you can try (and I’ll write about them someday soon), but there’s no magic pill to make it stop.

-One thing that I have learned to do when I notice I’m overthinking is to pray.
+One thing that I have learned to do when I notice I’m doing it is to pray.
 Prayer is almost always the best answer to any question.

 What do you pray though?
 When I don’t know what to pray or can only think of please help me Jesus prayers, I like to turn to scripture.
 I say the words back to the Lord and ask Him to make them true.
 It would go something like this: